Oakland Raiders: Coaching carousel and consecutive eleven-loss seasons (2004–2009)

 The team's fortunes did not improve in Turner's first year.
 Oakland finished the 2004 season 5-11, with only one divisional win (a one-point victory over the Broncos in Denver).
 During a Week 3 victory against the Buccaneers, Rich Gannon suffered a neck injury that ended his season and eventually his career; he never returned to the team and retired before the 2005 season.
 Kerry Collins, who led the New York Giants to an appearance in Super Bowl XXXV and signed with Oakland after the 2003 season, became the team's starting quarterback.

 In an effort to bolster their offense, in early 2005 the Raiders acquired Pro Bowl wide receiver Randy Moss via trade with the Minnesota Vikings, and signed free agent running back Lamont Jordan of the New York Jets.
-After a 4-12 season and a second consecutive last-place finish, Turner was fired as head coach.
+After a 4-12 season and a second consecutive last place finish, Turner was fired as head coach.
 On February 11, 2006, the team announced the return of Art Shell as head coach.
 In announcing the move, Al Davis said that firing Shell in 1995 had been a mistake.

 Under Shell, the Raiders lost their first five games in 2006 en route to a 2-14 finish, the team's worst record since 1962.
-Oakland's offense struggled greatly, scoring just 168 points (fewest in franchise history) and allowing a league-high 72 sacks.
+Oakland's offense struggled greatly, scoring just 168 points (fewest in franchise history) and allowing 72 sacks.
 Wide receiver Jerry Porter was benched by Shell for most of the season in what many viewed as a personal, rather than football-related, decision.
 The Raiders also earned the right to the first overall pick in the 2007 NFL draft for the first time since 1962, by virtue of having the league's worst record.

 Quarterback JaMarcus Russell, selected first overall in 2007, was a major disappointment.

 One season into his second run as head coach, Shell was fired on January 4, 2007.
 On January 22, the team announced the hiring of 31-year-old USC offensive coordinator Lane Kiffin, the youngest coach in franchise history and the youngest coach in the NFL.
 In the 2007 NFL Draft, the Raiders selected LSU quarterback JaMarcus Russell with the #1 overall pick.
 Kiffin coached the Raiders to a 4–12 record in the 2007 season.
 After a 1–3 start to 2008 and months of speculation and rumors, Al Davis fired Kiffin on September 30, 2008.
 Tom Cable was named as his interim replacement, and officially signed as the 17th head coach of the Oakland Raiders on February 3, 2009.

 At the end of their 2009 campaign, the Raiders became the first team in NFL history to lose at least 11 games in seven straight seasons.